Price: Free with Museum Admission

 Song & spoken word

-Wendy Zhou began to study the pipa at the age of five, and competed in the Youth Pipa Competition in Suzhou, China, receiving great praise.
-After immigrating to Canada in 2001, she began her studies with renowned pipa soloist, Ms. Gui-Lian Liu, and joined the B.C.
-Chinese Orchestra in 2002 as Section Leader.
-During this time, she won multiple awards in the Kiwanis Music Festival, and, in 2005, she was awarded the S.K.
-Lee Scholarship for Ethnic Instruments and won third place in the Kiwanis Gala Concert.
-Zhou subsequently completed the performance level in the Chinese Conservatory of Music Exam for pipa in 2007 and was highly praised for her performing abilities and sense of music.
-In 2010, she co-founded Spire and began to explore the boundaries between Eastern and Western music through rearranging and composing multiple pieces for the group.
+Wendy Zhou began studying the pipa at the age of five.
+After immigrating to Canada in 2001, she studied with renowned pipa soloist Gui-Lian Liu and joined the B.C.
+Chinese Orchestra as Section Leader.
+She won multiple awards in the Kiwanis Music Festival and the S.K.
+Lee Scholarship for Ethnic Instruments.
+In 2010, she co-founded Spire and began exploring the boundaries between Eastern and Western music through arranging and composing for the group.

 Tabla Youth Ensemble